-The environmental, social, and governance (ESG) issues driving this tension touch every area of the organization and all stakeholders.
+The environmental, social and governance (ESG) issues driving this tension touch every area of the organisation and all stakeholders.
 Adding to the challenges are evolving regulatory requirements and limited visibility into ESG risks and opportunities.
-This means that approaches that integrate ESG risk management with enterprise risk management (ERM)and the business strategy.
+This means that approaches that integrate ESG risk management with enterprise risk management (ERM) and the business strategy.

 While many companies have ESG as a key element of risk management or the business strategy or both, relatively few have truly aligned ESG with ERM and the business strategy.
 Such an approach leverages existing ERM systems and embeds management of ESG risks and opportunities into activities at the operational level.

 Why integrate ESG now?

 When talking about the multiple facets of ESG, it quickly becomes clear that no organisation is immune to these forces, and while organisations in different sectors will face different challenges, almost all of them will need to address multiple ESG matters simultaneously.